 After Alexander the Great died, his kingdom was divided among his generals, and Israel came under the rule of the Greeks.
 The full title of this work is “The Translation of the Seventy,” deriving from the story that the Hebrew Torah was translated into Greek at the request of Ptolemy 11 Philadelphus (285 – 247 BC) by 70 Jewish scholars.
 The Greek Old Testament was in common use among the Alexandrian Jews.
 Egyptian papyri from the period agree that the translation of the Torah occurred in the third century BC.
 Thus, the entire translation of the Hebrew Old Testament into Greek was completed by 117 BC.

 This work was primarily useful for the Jews living in Hellenized Egypt who were more fluent in Greek – the commonly spoken language – than Hebrew.
 Approximately half of Paul’s Old Testament quotations agree closely with the LXX.
-There were also several other Greek translations of the Old Testament in addition to the more popular LXX.
+There were also several other Greek translations of the Old Testament and the more popular LXX.

 Aquila brought out a Greek translation agreeing more with the Masoretic text, while another version authored by Theodotion appeared in the third century AD.
 Finally, there was another Greek version by Symmachus.
 It seemed to have been a mess with all these Greek translations being translated from Hebrew.